Skip to main content

 @protocol RCMessagePersistentCompatible <NSObject>

-• Indicates whether this message type is stored locally and on the server.
+• Specifies whether the message type is stored locally and on the server.

-• Indicates whether this message type is counted in the unread message count.
+• Indicates whether the message counts toward unread message totals.

 + (RCMessagePersistent)persistentFlag;